gbgabiola/100DaysOfCode/r1-log.md

 ## Day 42: July 21, Saturday
 **Today's Progress**: Not much coding today, just continued the project with sass, and read two chapters of "asmartwaytolearnjavascript" and interactive practice.

+## Day 43: July 22, Sunday
+**Today's Progress**: Created a build process for the sass project, compiled sass into css, merge the css files into one css, add prefixes auto, and compressed the whole code.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: